Need some stress management too?

 My goal, of course, is to be completely migraine free forever.
 Might that be similar to yours?

+Be realistic with your expectations of this method.
 Your doctor will be happy if you simply reduce the occurrence of them thus reducing the medications you need to use.

-You will have physical goals like:
+You will also have physical goals like:

 Other goals/benefits: increased concentration, increased attention span, and increased ability to focus.